Back

 Types of Knowledge

 This section delves into the intricate world of knowledge taxonomy, shedding light on the nuanced distinctions among explicit, tacit, procedural, and other forms of knowledge.
-By dissecting these classifications, we aim to unravel the complexity behind knowledge structures, illustrating how each type plays a pivotal role in shaping organizational practices, innovation, and problem-solving capabilities.
+By dissecting these classifications, we aim to unravel the complexity behind knowledge structures, illustrating how each type plays a pivotal role in shaping organisational practices, innovation, and problem-solving capabilities.

-This type of knowledge is tangible, codified, and easy to communicate.
+1. Explicit Knowledge: This type of knowledge is tangible, codified, and easy to communicate.
 It's typically documented, stored, and shared in formalized structures such as documents, manuals, databases, and reports.

-Tacit knowledge is experiential, difficult to articulate, and deeply rooted in personal experiences, insights, and intuition.
+2. Tacit Knowledge: Tacit knowledge is experiential, difficult to articulate, and deeply rooted in personal experiences, insights, and intuition.
 It includes skills, know-how, beliefs, and cognitive elements that individuals find challenging to express or document.

-This knowledge includes step-by-step guidelines, procedures, and know-how about performing tasks or executing specific processes.
+3. Procedural Knowledge: This knowledge includes step-by-step guidelines, procedures, and know-how about performing tasks or executing specific processes.
 It's often explicit but can also incorporate tacit elements.

-Declarative knowledge consists of factual information, concepts, principles, and theories.
+4. Declarative Knowledge: Declarative knowledge consists of factual information, concepts, principles, and theories.
 It's explicit knowledge that can be easily articulated and shared through documentation.

-Knowledge can also transform between explicit and tacit forms.
-Explicit to-tacit conversion involves applying documented knowledge to personal know-how, while tacit-to-explicit conversion refers to articulating personal experiences into documented knowledge.
+5. Explicit vs. Tacit Conversion: Knowledge can also transform between explicit and tacit forms.
+Explicit-to-tacit conversion involves applying documented knowledge to personal know-how, while tacit-to-explicit conversion refers to articulating personal experiences into documented knowledge.

-This type of knowledge focuses on the relationships between different elements of knowledge within a system.
+6. Structural Knowledge: This type of knowledge focuses on the relationships between different elements of knowledge within a system.
 It involves understanding the connections, patterns, and interdependencies among various pieces of information or expertise.

 Knowledge Management Process